SunsetFi/bookofhours-catalog/README.md

 This mod provides a sortable, filterable interface for various aspects.
 Where possible, it also provides a button to zoom the camera in on the item in question.

-It has the following pages
+It has the following pages:

 ### Bibliographical Collection